lamastex/mrs2/README.md

-mrs 2.0, a C++ class library for statistical set processing and computer-aided proofs in statistics.
+MRS 2.0, a C++ class library for statistical set processing and computer-aided proofs in statistics.
 ====================================================================================================

 created:	Sat Jul 30 18:02:29 CEST 2016